Pineapple Salsa

 How to Serve Pineapple Salsa

 Pineapple salsa is a great addition to any salsa spread or taco bar.
 Try serving it with grilled swordfish or alongside a salt-baked fish.
-For a delicious cold appetizer, work some into ceviche or a crudo dish.
+It’s perfect alongside shrimp ceviche or fish tacos.

 Pineapple Salsa Recipe